Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Preliminaries on the preconditioned proximal point method

-where \(\basisP\) is any orthonormal basis for the range of \(\M\). \end{enumeratass} \end{assumption} In contrast to the convergence analysis techniques relying on firm nonexpansiveness of the resolvent mapping, the analysis of \cite{evens2023convergence} relies on a projective interpretation of the preconditioned proximal point algorithm, which dates back to \cite{solodov1996Modified,solodov1999hybrid,konnov1997Class}.
+where \(\basisP\) is any orthonormal basis for the range of \(\M\). \end{enumeratass} \end{assumption} As observed in \cite[Rem.
+2.2]{evens2023convergence}, \cref{ass:PPPA:2} holds if and only if \( (U^\top \M U)^{-1} + U^\top \DRSRho U \succ 0 \), which is for instance trivially satisfied when $\DRSRho$ is positive semidefinite.
+In contrast to the convergence analysis techniques relying on firm nonexpansiveness of the resolvent mapping, the analysis of \cite{evens2023convergence} relies on a projective interpretation of the preconditioned proximal point algorithm, which dates back to \cite{solodov1996Modified,solodov1999hybrid,konnov1997Class}.
 Most notably, it was demonstrated in \cite[Lem.
-2.2]{evens2023convergence} that the update rule for the (shadow) sequence generated by \ref{eq:PPPA-intro} can be interpreted as a relaxed projection onto a certain halfspace, and that if any iterate belongs to this halfspace, which contain the set of projected oblique weak Minty solutions \(\projQ\pazocal{S}^\star\), this implies its optimality.
+2.3]{evens2023convergence} that the update rule for the (shadow) sequence generated by \ref{eq:PPPA-intro} can be interpreted as a relaxed projection onto a certain halfspace, and that if any iterate belongs to this halfspace, which contains the set of projected oblique weak Minty solutions \(\projQ\pazocal{S}^\star\), this implies its optimality.
 Based on this insight, the following convergence result for \ref{eq:PPPA-intro} was established.